-The 2021 Field Report contains descriptions of the 20 most frequently challenged titles from 2021, including Gender Queer by Maia Kobabe, All Boys Aren’t Blue by George M. Johnson, and Out of Darkness by Ashley Hope Pérez.
-The Field Report also includes a list of the Top 10 Most Challenged Books of 2021.
-Challenges to library materials occurred at an unprecedented rate in 2021 and children’s and YA books pertaining to race, gender, and sexual identity remained the titles most targeted for censorship.
+The 2022 Field Report contains descriptions of the 20 most frequently challenged titles from 2022, including Gender Queer by Maia Kobabe, All Boys Aren’t Blue by George M. Johnson, and The Bluest Eye by Toni Morrison.
+The Field Report also includes a list of the Top 13 Most Challenged Books of 2022.
+Challenges to library materials occurred at an unprecedented rate in 2022 and children’s and YA books pertaining to race, gender, and sexual identity remained the titles most targeted by censorship efforts.

 You can also browse past Field Reports for free on the OIF blog.